Riyaz Akhtar Experiential Education Program

 Immerse yourself in the cultural landscape of other nations.
 Choose from three different programs that give you the experiences to boost your foreign language skills, understand regional economies, and help transform yourself into a global executive.
 (BUSIE 410 or BUSIE 700)

 Non-Credit Bearing Activities

 Tackle the real-world problems of a local New York business while competing with other School of Management students for awards, scholarships, and cash prizes.

 Dean's Student Intern Program and Faculty-Mentored ResearchMore

 Enhance your professional, entrepreneurial, and leadership skills while working with a School of Management faculty member to devise real-world business solutions with local businesses, student peers, and community partners.
 Get paid while receiving valuable mentorship and priceless work experience.

-Collaborate with NYIT faculty members and get your work published in a peer-reviewed industry publication and in the NYIT journal SOURCE.
-Interested students may also wish to apply to the Dean's Student Intern program to support their efforts.
+Or collaborate with New York Tech faculty members and get your work published in a peer-reviewed industry publication and in SOURCE.

 Team up with peers as you step into the role of a Wall Street trader and manage a stock portfolio with real money.
 You'll analyze market trends, devise investment strategies, and make recommendations to a board of financial executives.